LLNL/shroud/docs/reference.rst

     Defaulted from expansion of option *C_impl_filename_class_template*.

 F_derived_name
     Name of Fortran derived type for this class.
-   Defaults to the value *cxx_class* (usually the C++ class name) converted to lowercase.
+    Computed from option *F_derived_name_template*.

 F_name_assign
     Name of method that controls assignment of shadow types.